 Breastfeeding and Rheumatoid Arthritis

 Rheumatoid arthritis is a condition involving very painful and stiff joints such as hands, wrists, elbows, feet and knees.
-Rheumatoid arthritis is different to the type of arthritis that arises from wear and tear on the joints that older people can have (known as osteoarthritis).
+Rheumatoid arthritis is different to the type of arthritis that arises from wear and tear on the joints that older people may have (known as osteoarthritis).
 Rheumatoid arthritis is said to be an “autoimmune disorder”—one of a group of disorders associated with inflammation in the body.1 This article looks at frequently asked questions surrounding breastfeeding and rheumatoid arthritis.

 What is an autoimmune disorder?

 An autoimmune disorder is usually described as one where the body’s immune system apparently mistakes body tissues as foreign and attacks them causing inflammation.
-Factors that may be involved in triggering or exacerbating prolonged or severe inflammation could include dietary factors (nutritionally poor diet/deficiency in key vitamins or minerals/food allergies/pesticides) and exposure to environmental chemicals, solvents and medications that cause side effects in the body.2 34
+Factors that may be involved in triggering or exacerbating prolonged or severe inflammation could include dietary factors (nutritionally poor diet/deficiency in key vitamins or minerals/food allergies/pesticides) and exposure to environmental chemicals, solvents and medications that cause side effects in the body.234

 Can pregnancy affect rheumatoid arthritis?